saascipes/file-watcher-data-pipline/README.md

         - Click "Import Jobs"
         - Click "Choose File"
         - Select the "file-watcher-data-pipeline.sgj" file in the file-watcher-data-pipeline root folder and click "Open"
+        - Click "Import Jobs"
+        - You should see the message "Successfully imported the jobs file to your team!" followed by detailed results.
+Click "Close"
         - This will import three jobs:
             - File Watcher - checks for files in an AWS S3 location and runs the "File Analyzer" job for each file it finds.
 This job consists of four tasks.
                 - Tasks